This tutorial demonstrates how to unmerge cells in Excel and Google Sheets.

 Unmerge All Merged Cells in a Worksheet

-In order to unmerge them at once, you have to select all cells in the sheet (by clicking the arrow in the left upper corner of the cells, or using the keyboard shortcut CTRL + A).
+To unmerge them all at once, first select all cells in the sheet (by clicking the arrow in the upper-left corner of the cells, or using the keyboard shortcut CTRL + A).
 Then in the Ribbon, go to Home > Merge & Center.

 As a result, all merged cells are now split into their original cells.